ihateani-me/vtscheduler-ts/README.md

 That will create a Client ID and Client Secret for you to use.

+### Twitter Spaces
+You need: Twitter Developer API Token (Bearer Token).

+You need to apply for developer access at https://developer.twitter.com/en and then make sure you're application has access to the v2 API.

 ## Configuration
 Configure the scheduler in [src/config.json](src/config.json.example)<br>
 Rename the config.json.example to config.json<br>